Process Validation in pharma industry and medical devices is a requirement of:

 Facility Design and Equipment and Utilities Qualification

-Before moving on to Process Performance Qualification, we must perform the activities assuring suitable facility design and commissioning.
-Therefore, it is required to design the facility per Subpart C – Buildings and Facilities of 21 CFR Part 211.
+Before moving on to Process Performance Qualification, we must perform the activities assuring suitable facility design and commissioning as per Subpart C – Buildings and Facilities of 21 CFR Part 211.

-For equipment and utilities, following activities commonly considered:
+For equipment and utilities, following activities are commonly considered:

 - Chalking out Project Plan with Change Control procedures, Qualification timelines, and Risk assessments.